aciccarello/ciccarello.me/caw.md

 This can make their tail look almost diamond shaped.
 It still fans out when spread wide, but the middle should be notably longer than the sides.

-## How is it flying?

-Both ravens and crows can perform most of the same flight movements, but there are a few tendencies you may notice.
-If the bird is flapping pretty consistently, it might be a crow.
-If it is soaring on a thermal without flapping like a hawk, that is more common of ravens.
+A word of caution, this is easy to mess up and different tail positions can be misleading.
+If a raven's tail is completely spread out, it can be hard to notice the diamond shape.
+Sometimes the edges of a crows tail can make it look diamond shape.
+This is why it's best to combine a few marks to make an identification.

+### Are they ganging up on a larger bird?

-Speaking of hawks, if a lot of birds are all chasing after a hawk, they may be crows.
+If a lot of black birds are all chasing after a hawk, they may be crows.
-Both species can be very playful and creative in their movements, but ravens have been known to do loops or even fly upside down.
+Many species of birds like mockingbirds or even small sparrows do this, especially during breeding season to protect their young.
+Some smaller blackbirds, like Red-winged Blackbirds are also very protective of their territory, particularly when nesting.
+But crows are well known for grouping up to chase off a hawk in a behavior called "mobbing".
+Crows will also mob ravens so if there is a size difference between the two black birds, you might have both.

-## How many are there?
+### How many are there?

 This is a weak clue, since crows and ravens can both be in large or small groups.
 But ravens tend to either be alone or in pairs.
-By contrast, crows commonly form large flocks.
+By contrast, crows frequently form large flocks.
-Again, this isn't always consistent and I've seen large flocks of ravens, but it can help inform an ID.
+Again, this isn't always consistent.
+Crows spent lots of time on their own and I've seen flocks of ravens with as many as 30 individuals, but it can help inform an ID.

-## Where are you?
+### Where are you?

 While crows and ravens are widespread in the United States, there are fewer ravens in the central US states.
 Raven can tend to cover more ground or live in more remote areas than American Crows, though both are known to take advantage of various human handouts.
 Location is also key for the two other crows/ravens you might encounter in the United States.

-## What sound is it making?
+### What sound is it making?

 Birds won't always identify themselves, but making sound is the closest thing to it for corvids.
+This is one of the easiest ways to ID a bird because it works from a distance even if you don't have a view in your binoculars.
 Crows are known for their "caw".
 Raven calls tend to be much lower and grovelly.
-Not that both species can make a variety of sounds like pops or a low frequency grumble.
+Note that both species can make a variety of sounds like pops or a low frequency grumble.
+They have also been known to imitate other sounds, though not as frequently as parrots or mockingbirds do.
-But crows tend to be noticeably higher pitched than crows.
+Crows tend to be noticeably higher pitched than crows, but still low pitched to sound more like a cough than a song.

 - [American Crow Caw](https://www.allaboutbirds.org/guide/American_Crow/sounds)
 - [Common Raven Call](https://www.allaboutbirds.org/guide/Common_Raven/sounds)

+## Bonus Round

+Okay, so you're pretty sure it is either a crow or raven.
+Now let's make things more complicated!
+Are you sure what kind of crow/raven?

-## American Crow or Fish Crow?
+### American Crow or Fish Crow?

 In the Eastern United States, there's another tricky identification challenge.
 This time it's still a crow!